 The Chair: That doesn't present a problem?

-Mr. Duheme: No. It worked well at the Speech from the Throne and it
+Mr. Duheme: No. It worked well at the Speech from the Throne and it continues to work well.

 The Chair: Good.